Shuangy's Kitchensink

 • Oil

-• Sugar (coconut sugar for Paleo recipe)
+• Sugar (coconut sugar can be used here)

 Braising liquid